-Postural adjustments
+Postural Adjustments

 Postural adjustments are regulations prior to movements execution carried out in order to stabilize our body by activating various muscles, initiating their activity before moving a body segment.

-They are muscle contractions and de-contractions made to remain stable and for this, we face two antagonist restrictions: one is to move a body segment or segments involved in the action towards the goal, and the other is to stabilize the segments that are not directly involved in the action.
+These adjustments are muscle contractions and de-contractions made to remain stable and for this, we face two antagonist restrictions: one is to move a body segment or segments involved in the action towards the goal, and the other is to stabilize the segments that are not directly involved in the action.
 These settings are used to prevent or minimize oscillations of the center of gravity with the aim of achieving efficient movements (Frank & Earl, 1990).

 Our nervous system promotes the center of gravity to move automatically when we decide to move an arm or leg in a protective attitude to support a suited stance to the action we want to perform.

-Classification of postural adjustments
+Classification of Postural Adjustments

 The compensatory postural adjustments, or reactive mechanisms, are employed through feedback mechanisms which are activated by sensory information caused by the loss of the desired posture.
 In this case, we recover postural control after a not expected disturbance.